Spatio-Temporal Contrastive Learning Enhanced GNNs for Session-based Recommendation: Introduction

-\wan{Specifically, it is worthwhile to notice that our RESTC is model-agnostic that can be applied to any GNN-based model.
+Different from the above works, we comprehensively consider two views on the session level and adopt a spatial encoder for the graph structure representation and a temporal encoder to supplement the temporal representation as the informative, positive sample. \wan{Specifically, it is worthwhile to notice that our RESTC is model-agnostic that can be applied to any GNN-based model.
 Here we employ the powerful Multi-relational Graph Attention Network (MGAT) refined by GAT ~\cite{DBLP:conf/iclr/VelickovicCCRLB18} as the spatial encoder.
 We further derive a well-designed Session Transformer (SESTrans) augmented with a temporal enhanced module as the temporal encoder.
 For the contrastive objective, we propose a mixed noise negative sampling strategy different from~\cite{DBLP:conf/icml/ChenK0H20} to further enhance the model performance.
 With the contrastive learning loss, we enhance the cross-view \xin{interactions} in the latent space to refine session representation by maximizing the agreement of positive pairs.
 Furthermore, due to the data sparsity of short-term session data, a Collaborative Filtering Graph (CFG) derived from all sessions as a global weighted item transition graph, is leveraged to enhance the spatial view with the collaborative filtering embedding in the main supervised task.
-The example of spatial, temporal and collaborative information of a session are shown in Figure~\ref{fig:motivation}, and the pipeline of RESTC is illustrated in Figure~\ref{fig:architecture}.
+The example of spatial, temporal and collaborative information of a session are shown in Fig~\ref{fig:motivation}, and the pipeline of RESTC is illustrated in Fig~\ref{fig:architecture}.
 The detailed experiment results show that RESTC outperforms the state-of-the-art baselines, showing the effectiveness of incorporating temporal information with spatio-temporal contrastive learning.} Our \textbf{contributions} can be summarized \xin{below}.

 \begin{itemize}[leftmargin=*]

 \item \wan{We highlight the significance of incorporating temporal information for GNN-based SBR task, facilitating the development of cross-view \xin{interactions} for the spatial and temporal pattern.}